Adi Kumbeswarar Temple, Kumbakonam: Literary Mention and religious importance

 Appar, the 7th-century Tamil Shivite saint poet and nayanar has revered Kumbeswarar and the temple in his verses in Tevaram, compiled as the Fifth Tirumurai.
 As the temple is revered in Tevaram, it is classified as Paadal Petra Sthalam, one of the 276 temples that find mention in the Saiva canon.
 The temple is counted as the seventh in the list of temples in the southern banks of Cauvery.
 Appar has glorified the temple in nine poems referring the place as Kudamuku and the deity as "Kumbesar".
 The mention is found in the 59th poem in the Third Tirumurai by Sambandar and 22nd poem in the Fifth Tirumurai by Appar.
-The temple is one of the Shakti Peethas where Parvathi, the consort of Shiva is consecrated as a major deity.
+The temple is one of the Shakta pithas where Parvathi, the consort of Shiva is consecrated as a major deity.
 Mangalambigai is known as Mantira Piteswari The temple is counted as one of the temples built on the banks of River Kaveri.
 The temple was visited by Purandara Dasa, who is known as pithamaha (doyen) of Carnatic music, and composed a song glorifying the main deity Sri Kumbeshwara in his song, "Chandrachuda Shivashnkara Parvathi Ramana" and mentions as "kumbapura vasanu neene".